kexin-zhang/kexin-zhang.github.io/_posts/2018-05-01-expectation-maximization.md

 * I learned about EM from [Computational Statisics by Givens and Hoeting](http://www.stat.colostate.edu/computationalstatistics/){:target="blank"} and the [Georgia Tech Udacity ML course](https://www.youtube.com/watch?v=6OwQ9C2aZI8&index=52&list=PLAwxTw4SYaPmaHhu-Lz3mhLSj-YH-JnG7){:target="blank"}.
 * You can write latex in markdown!
 I use [kramdown](https://kramdown.gettalong.org/), which is Jekyll's default markdown converter.
 * Maybe at some point I'll throw in a clustering example.
-* There are variations of EM, like Graident EM,